Robust Feature Inference: A Test-time Defense Strategy using Spectral Projections: Introduction

-While the deep learning community has focused on achieving robustness through different training paradigms such as adversarial training, little attention has been on improving the robustness of pre-trained models during inference. \emph{Adaptive test-time defenses} refer to the class of methods that improve the robustness of any trained model at test time.
-This is typically achieved through two main strategies, modifying the test samples before making prediction \citep{alfarra2022combating, wu2021attacking} or updating the model parameters by adding network components like activations or new layers \citep{kang2021stable, chen2021towards}.
-However, inference becomes more computationally demanding because of the additional computation or data processing at test time.
-In fact, current state-of-the-art adaptive test-time defenses often require $40\times$ to $400\times$ additional computation at inference \citep{wu2021attacking, hwang2023aid, mao2021adversarial, shionline}, while not necessarily improving the robustness of the underlying model~\citep{croce2022evaluating}.
-Thus, efficiently improving the adversarial robustness of the trained models at test time without additional data or model cost remains an unresolved problem.
+While the deep learning community has focused on achieving robustness through different training paradigms such as adversarial training, little attention has been on improving the robustness of trained models at test-time. \emph{Test-time defenses} refer to methods that improve the robustness of any trained model at test time.
+This is typically achieved through two main strategies: (i) \textbf{Static test-time defenses} update the model parameters or input stochastically independent of the test data~\citep{cohen2019certified} or introduce fixed mechanisms to detect and correct the adversarial input ~\citep{guo2018countering, nayak2022dad}.
+Although the stochastic static defense based on randomized smoothing gives certifiable defense, there is no theoretically well founded deterministic static defense.
+Most such defenses are based on heuristics. (ii) \textbf{Dynamic/Adaptive test-time defenses} adapt the input~\citep{alfarra2022combating, wu2021attacking} or the model parameters~\citep{kang2021stable, chen2021towards} to the test data before making prediction.
+While the dynamic defenses seem promising as it can adapt to the adversary, the inference is computationally more demanding as it adapts to every single input at test-time.
+Moreover, the existing adaptive defenses do not necessarily improve the robustness of the underlying model~\citep{croce2022evaluating}.
+Thus, efficiently improving the adversarial robustness of the trained models at test-time without additional data or computation and with theoretical guarantees remain a challenging problem.